openpnp/openpnp/Setup-and-Calibration:-Before-You-Start.md

 # Before You Start

 ## Required Tools
-* [Ruler](http://amzn.to/1UfBTXC): A precision steel ruler is recommended, in the units you intend to work in.
+* [Ruler](http://amzn.to/2642K3R): A precision steel ruler is recommended, in the units you intend to work in.
 * [Small Electronics Tweezers](http://amzn.to/1UUx9ZN): Any small tweezers will do.
 It's worth having a few sets because you will use these a lot.
-* [Double Sided Tape](http://amzn.to/1Xw7XMA): You'll use this to hold down your first tape strips and to provide a sticky surface on your PCB to place parts on.
+* [Double Sided Tape](http://amzn.to/1ZYSbbe): You'll use this to hold down your first tape strips and to provide a sticky surface on your PCB to place parts on.
 * [Test PCB](https://github.com/openpnp/openpnp/tree/develop/samples/Demo%20Board): This directory contains a test PCB you can have made, or any PCB you already have will work.
 * [Part Tape Strips](http://www.digikey.com/product-search/en/resistors/chip-resistor-surface-mount/65769?k=0805%20resistor%2010k): Some parts in tape strips to test with.
 Use something cheap, like an 0805 resistor.

+**Note:** Some of the links above are Amazon Affiliate links.
+If you buy something from one of the links it will help fund development of OpenPnP.

 ## Machine Working Outside OpenPnP
 Before you start trying to make your machine work with OpenPnP you should first make sure all of it's major functionality is working outside of OpenPnP.